 FACT: It only takes a few inches of floodwater to cause thousands of dollars in damage.

 This makes it important to protect your property.
 To help prevent or reduce damage, waterproof your basement; keep valuables and important documents in a safe, top-floor location; and have an electrician elevate electrical panels, switches, sockets, and appliances.

 FACT: You can lose control of your vehicle in just six inches of slow-moving water.
 Just two feet of rushing water can carry the car away.

 Don’t plan on driving.
 Most flood-related deaths occur when people attempt to drive on flooded roadways.
 If you’re on the road when water starts to rise, turn around if you see standing water.

 Plan to evacuate as soon as the National Weather Service issues a flood watch — before the conditions become treacherous.
 To be able to leave at a moment’s notice, keep your car fueled, store emergency supplies in your trunk, and plan which routes to use.

 FACT: Standard homeowners or renters insurance does not cover flood damage.

-Talk to your MetLife Auto & Home insurance agent about purchasing an additional flood insurance policy specific to your needs.
+Talk to your MetLife Auto & Home insurance agent, call a flood specialist at 877-638-0022, or get a quote online at metlife.getflood.com.
 The best time to do it is now — before the rain comes.